Varun-Pattalachinti/Introduction-to-github-IT/README.md

 # Introduction-to-github-IT
-This is for an IT course.
+This is for an IT course.I am editing the README file.
+Adding some more details about the project description.